Timothy Andrew, Ayla Brett, Lydia Mcilhone, Nik Ranger

 I feel multiple levels of appreciation for this zine.
 First, because it includes both physical and mental chronic illnesses.
 I don’t know why I assumed that it would be only physical, but I love that it’s not.
 That small thing reminded me that, as open-minded as I want to be, I still have these inbuilt thoughts when phrases like ‘chronic illness’ come up.

-Inside, you will find Timothy Andrew’s creations about Crohn’s Disease, Ayla Brett’s creations about Chronic Kidney Disease, Lydia Mcilhone’s creations about Endometriosis, Rose Mcilhone’s creations about Major Depressive Disorder, and Nik Ranger’s creations about chronic pain.
+Inside, you will find Timothy Andrew’s creations about Crohn’s Disease, Ayla Brett’s creations about Chronic Kidney Disease, Lydia Mcilhone’s creations about Endometriosis, Nik Ranger’s creations about chronic pain and more.
 I love that I need to write ‘creations’ instead of ‘stories’ because the people in this zine have expressed themselves not only in words but in images as well.
 Art therapy is important for a number of reasons, and it was good to see it included here.

 I think a table of contents would have been a good addition for this zine if only for the sake of someone who didn’t read it but might have if they had seen their (or someone they loved) condition listed amongst the pages.